lixinW/ship-hats-docs/migration/ship-hats-migration-what-to-expect.md

 ## Pricing
-For all planning purposes, you can refer to current [Standard Pricing](https://sgdcs.sgnet.gov.sg/sites/IDA-GoSync/gdspdd-ai/ship/_layouts/15/start.aspx#/SitePages/Pricing.aspx) (can be accessed by Public Officers on the Intranet).
-We will announce the details on the new subscription prices by end of Q2’ FY22.
-We will help Agencies migrate the current subscription to SHIP-HATS 2.0 subscription model including signing of an updated Service Agreements.
+For more information, refer to the [Pricing](https://docs.developer.tech.gov.sg/docs/ship-hats-getting-started/subscription?id=pricing) section in the [Getting Started](https://docs.developer.tech.gov.sg/docs/ship-hats-getting-started/) documentation for SHIP-HATS 2.0.

 ## Tools available on Portal